MasoudShaker/Stock-Price-Prediction/README.md

-Welcome to the **forth** programming assignment of the Deep Learning course.
+Welcome to the **fourth** programming assignment of the Deep Learning course.

 The goal is to predict stock price.
 Prediction stock price is a time-series problem.
 Time series prediction problems are a difficult type of predictive modeling problem.